sebastianromerocruz/game-programming-in-assembly/README.md

 ### **Motivation**

-Since its humble beginnings in the 70s as specialised hardware such as _Pong™_, video game programming has matured into an integrated and accessible practice; modern developers can now realise an entire project without having to write a single line of code and, even if one does, one hardly ever has to worry about the behaviour that modern libraries such as OpenGL and Metal abstracts away.
+Since its humble beginnings in the 70s as specialised hardware, video game development has matured into an integrated and accessible practice; modern developers can now realise an entire project without having to write a single line of code.
+Even if one does, one hardly ever has to worry about the behaviour that contemporary game engines, such as Unity and Unreal—and even modern libraries such as OpenGL and Metal—abstract away.
+While the democratisation of a field is certainly not a bad thing, due to this general trend the historical and intrinsic role that hardware has played in game programming is often underappreciated—an unfortunate loss, considering that it can prove to be an immersive and creative tool in computer architecture pedagogy.

-The following lecture will cover the three basic game design principles of animation, "physics", and controller input through the lens of an assembly language with only three 16-bit registers and a memory allowance of only 40 kilobytes.
+The following lecture will cover the three basic game design principles of **animation**, **physics**, and **controller input** through the lens of an assembly language with only three general-purpose, 8-bit registers and minimal memory allowance.
 Students will thus gain a reinforced command of computer architecture, low-level programming, and a general awareness of game development practices.

 ### **Topics**